1-finance-logo

 • The Global Economic Impact Index suggests moderate external headwinds but strong domestic resilience, with India well-positioned to manage global volatility due to healthy macro buffers.

-• Crude oil remains a critical risk factor; any sustained move above $90 per barrel could widen the current account deficit, pressure the rupee, and complicate inflation and fiscal dynamics.
+• Crude oil remains a critical risk factor; the sustained move above $100 per barrel will likely widen the current account deficit, pressure the rupee, and complicate inflation and fiscal dynamics.

 • Slower growth in advanced economies and renewed geopolitical tensions add uncertainty to global investor behavior, potentially muting foreign investment flows into India.